 The app doesn’t even allow you to take the screenshot of the chats.
-The messaging app works more like Slack than WhatsApp, however, it’s not aimed at businesses, rather it is mainly targeting users who are concerned with their online privacy.
+The messaging app works more like Slack than WhatsApp, however, it’s not aimed at businesses.
+Rather, it is mainly targeting users who are concerned with their online privacy.

 My favorite feature of Keybase is that you don’t need anyone’s number or email ID to connect with them.
-This allows you to remain in contact with users with whom you don’t want to share your personal information with.
-Finally, this is one of the few messaging apps which offer a native application for Linux operating system.
+This allows you to remain in contact with users whom you don’t want to share your personal information with.
+Finally, this is one of the few messaging apps that offer a native application for the Linux operating system.
 If you value your privacy, you should definitely check it out.